Enjoy This Post? Share the Love!

 Use color to be chic even on a small budget.

 Many women like to wear black.
 The good news is that it travels well even if you spill your coffee on the plane!
 To introduce a fashion look at no more cost, add a second color.
 The best way?
 Place it close to your face by having a bright or primary color in a blouse or jacket.
+My personal preference is fuchsia or a deep red.

 An added benefit?
 It photographs well!